Methodology

 Limitations we're upfront about

-• Capital estimates are a band, not a guarantee.
-Real openings can fall outside the band when the format is unusual or location is exceptional.
+• Capital estimates are driver-based defaults you can edit line-by-line.
+Real openings can still fall outside expectations when the format is unusual or location is exceptional.

 • The location scorer falls back to a heuristic when GOOGLE_PLACES_API_KEY isn't configured.
 The result page tells you which source was used.